Nicolas de L'Hôpital: Early life

-Only one of them was a son and he became an ambassador to Bavaria.

 Career

 Like his father and his other ancestors, Vitry joined the army.
 Due to Henry IV's personal sympathy for Vitry's father, he let Vitry become a companion of the royal heir, the Dauphin (and later king) Louis.
 He quickly gained the child's favour.
 After the death of his father in 1611, he succeeded him in his position as captain of the 2nd (and 1st French) company of the Garde du corps du roi, the royal guard.

 He played an important role in the assassination of Concino Concini in 1617.
 It was he who arrested Concini and shot him (with others) afterwards.